 The eye area is small, but the effects of sun damage to the skin here can be enormous: Skin cancers of the eyelids account for 5-10 percent of all skin cancers.
-UV-blocking sun- glasses provide the most effective protection.
+Hats provide some protection for the eyes, but UV-blocking sunglasses provide the most effective protection.

 When purchasing sunglasses, look for:

 - A tag stating that the sunglasses block 99-100 percent of UVA and UVB rays.

 - A pair large enough to shield the eyes, eyelids, and surrounding areas.
 Wrap- around styles, with UV-protective side shields, are best.